-Sentinels will either move around the map to gather more information or when defending, be an anchor on a bombsite with the goal to slow down opponents so that teammates have enough time to provide assistance.
+Sentinels will either move around the map to gather more information or when defending, will be an anchor on a bombsite with the goal of slowing down opponents so that teammates have enough time to provide assistance.

-Due to the passive nature of their abilities, players that use Sentinel agents are typically responsible for being the in-game leader (IGL).
-The IGL is responsible for outlining overall team strategy, coordinating team movements around the map and ensuring teammates communicate enemy locations effectively.
+Due to the passive nature of their abilities, players that use Sentinel agents are typically responsible for being the In-game Leader (IGL).
+The IGL is responsible for outlining the overall team strategy, coordinating team movements around the map, and ensuring teammates communicate enemy locations effectively.

-Sentinels aren’t expected to perform as well on the scoreboard when contrasted against their Controller and Duelist counter-parts, instead their primary purpose is to enable their teammates to shine while they work quietly in the background.
+Sentinels aren’t expected to perform as well on the scoreboard when compared with their Controller and Duelist counter-parts; instead, their primary purpose is to enable their teammates to shine while they work quietly in the background.